 View my Zotero reference library to see a complete list of articles I work with.

-- Evans, Sam Weiss, and Megan Palmer (under revision) “Anomaly Handling and the Politics of Gene Drives.”
+- Evans, Sam Weiss, and Megan Palmer (forthcoming 2017) “Anomaly Handling and the Politics of Gene Drives.”
 Journal of Responsible Innovation.

 - Kathleen Vogel, Brian Balmer, Sam Weiss Evans, Inga Kroener, Matsumoto Miwao, and Brian Rappert (2017) “Knowledge and Security.”
 In Handbook of Science and Technology Studies, edited by Ulrike Felt, Rayvon Fouché, Clark A. Miller, and Laurel Smith-Doerr, 4th ed., Chapter 33.
 MIT Press.